 FIU students may apply to the combined MD/MPH degree program in their third period of medical study.
 However, please note that each college independently reviews and admits applicants to their programs.
 And only students admitted to both programs can enroll in classes in the combined program.

 Combining a public health degree with a doctorate in medicine gives students the tools to understand the changing global health care landscape.
-With an emphasis on patient-centered care, the MD provides the knowledge to deliver health care on an individual level, while the MPH provides the expertise to handle widespread population health and diseases.
+With an emphasis on patient-centered care, the MD provides the knowledge to deliver health care on an individual level.
+In addition, the MPH offers the expertise to handle widespread population health and diseases.

-To apply for admission to the combined MD/MPH, medical students in the fall or early spring of their third year must be in good academic standing and must receive approval from the Medical Student Evaluation and Promotion Committee, the HWCOM Office of Student Affairs, the HWCOM Office of Clinical Affairs, and the HWCOM Office of Academic Affairs.
+To apply for admission to the combined MD/MPH, medical students must be in good academic standing in the summer or fall of their third year.
+And they must receive approval from the College of Medicine's Medical Student Evaluation and Promotion Committee, the Office of Student Affairs, and the Office of Academic Affairs.

-To be eligible for admission to the MD/MPH program, prospective students must provide:
+To be eligible for admission to the MD/MPH program, prospective students must provide the following: